braindrayn/hello-world/README.md

 # hello-world
-The beginning of something great.
+This is the beginning of something great.

 Learning is something I'm very passionate about.<br>
 Curiosity arises from learning and plays a key role in the creativity of individuals.<br>